 On St. Patrick's Day you can also take the opportunity to visit the Empire State Building illuminated with the color of the patron saint and St. Patrick's Cathedral, located in front of Rockefeller Center on Fifth Avenue.
 Admission to the temple is free!

 What is the weather like in New York in winter?

 Winter occurs between December 21 and March 21.
-Average temperatures range between 35ºF and 21ºF, although the coldest days can reach -14ºF.
-Temperatures start to rise in March but still remain low: the minimum is around 35ºF and the maximum is 50ºF.
+The average temperatures range between 2ºC and -6ºC, although the coldest days can reach -10ºC.
+Temperatures begin to rise in March but remain low: the minimum is around 2ºC and the maximum is 10ºC.

 Advantages of traveling to New York in winter

 If you want to travel to New York with all your might but I still haven't convinced you to do it in winter let me tell you some of the advantages of visiting the Big Apple in this season of the year.

-After Christmas and until Easter is the time of the year when there are fewer tourists in the Big Apple.
+After Christmas and until Easter is the time of the year when there is less tourism in the Big Apple.
 That is, from mid-January to early March.
-This does not mean that the city is empty during these months, but there is less crowding in the queues of the main tourist attractions, which is a very good thing.
+This does not mean that the city is empty during these months, but there are fewer people in the queues of the main tourist attractions.
+Which is a very good thing.

-Also, since New York is low season in winter it becomes easier to find cheap flights to New York and also accommodation.
+In addition, being low season New York in winter becomes easier to find cheap flights to New York and also accommodation.

 And not only that!
 Many tourist attractions, monuments and museums lower their prices to get more visitors during the winter.
 Even most New York tourist cards launch special offers that you can take advantage of during the rest of the year.